-Where the Chairperson is not designated or chosen by the Committee, he or she shall be appointed by the President from members of the Committee.
+Where the Chairperson is not designated or chosen by the Committee, they shall be appointed by the President from members of the Committee.

 Students shall be invited to serve on committees as specified hereafter, or upon the invitation of any committee.
 Student members shall be permitted to vote on committees.